 - for fractional amounts,

-- if the capital increase is carried out against cash capital contributions and the pro rata amount of registered share capital attributable to the new shares, for which the pre-emptive right is excluded, does not exceed 10 percent of the registered share capital available on the date that the new shares are issued and, in accordance with §§ 203 (1) and (2), 186 (3) sentence 4 AktG, the issue price of the new shares is not significantly lower than the stock market price of the same class of existing publicly listed shares (with the same features) at the time that the Executive Board definitively sets the issue price.
-Included in this maximum threshold amount for a pre-emptive right’s exclusion is the pro rata amount of the registered share capital that is attributable to shares, which had already been issued since 29 May 2020 from the authorised capital account of 2020 or which could be subscribed on the basis of the option and conversion rights granted since 29 May 2020 or on the basis of conversion duties also established since that time, if - upon utilising the authorised capital account or upon the granting of the warrant-linked and/or convertible bonds, the shareholder’s pre-emptive rights would be excluded pursuant to or consistently with § 186 (3) sentence 4 AktG.
-Also added to the maximum threshold is the pro rata amount of the registered share capital attributable to treasury (own) shares, which the Company has bought back since 29 May 2020 on the basis of the authorisation granted pursuant to § 71 (1) no. 8 AktG and have been sold to third parties in exchange for a cash payment without having granted a shareholder pre-emptive right, unless the sale was carried out either on the open stock market or based on a public offer made to the shareholders;
+- if the capital increase is carried out against cash capital contributions and the pro-rata amount of registered share capital attributable to the new shares, for which the pre-emptive right is excluded, does not exceed 10% of the registered share capital available on the date that the new shares are issued and, following §§ 203 (1) and (2), 186 (3) sentence 4 AktG, the issue price of the new shares is not significantly lower than the stock market price of the same class of existing publicly listed shares (with the same features) at the time that the Executive Board definitively sets the issue price.
+Included in this maximum threshold amount for a pre-emptive right’s exclusion is the pro-rata amount of the registered share capital that is attributable to shares, which had already been issued since 29 May 2020 from the authorised capital account of 2020 or which could be subscribed based on the option and conversion rights granted since 29 May 2020 or based on conversion duties also established since that time, if - upon utilising the authorised capital account or upon the granting of the warrant-linked and/or convertible bonds, the shareholder’s pre-emptive rights would be excluded according to or consistently with § 186 (3) sentence 4 AktG.
+Also added to the maximum threshold is the pro-rata amount of the registered share capital attributable to treasury (own) shares, which the Company has bought back since 29 May 2020 based on the authorisation granted under § 71 (1) no. 8 AktG and have been sold to third parties in exchange for a cash payment without having granted a shareholder pre-emptive right unless the sale was carried out either on the open stock market or based on a public offer made to the shareholders;

 - to the extent it would be necessary to grant to the holders of conversion or option rights under any convertible or warrant-linked bonds a subscription right, to which they would be entitled as shareholders after having exercised a conversion right or option right or after having discharged a conversion duty;

-Pursuant to a shareholder resolution adopted on 29 May 2020, the registered share capital was increased conditionally by up to EUR 1,117,500 (Conditional Capital Account 2020).
-The conditional capital increase must carried out only to the extent that the creditors, to whom convertible or warrant-lined bonds were issued by the Company on the basis of the authorising resolution of the Shareholders’ Meeting on 29 May 2020, exercise their conversion rights on or before 28 May 2025 and the Company has not satisfied the conversion claim in some other manner.
+According to a shareholder resolution adopted on 08 October 2021, the Conditional Capital 2020 in the amount of EUR 1,117,500 set in the shareholder resolution on 29 May 2020 was reduced by EUR 223,500 to EUR 894,000 (Conditional Capital 2020).
+The conditional capital increase must be carried out only to the extent that the creditors, to whom convertible or warrant-lined bonds were issued by the Company based on the authorising resolution of the Shareholders’ Meeting on 29 May 2020, exercise their conversion rights on or before 28 May 2025 and the Company has not satisfied the conversion claim in some other manner.
 The new shares will be entitled to draw dividends as of the beginning of the fiscal year in which they are issued.
 The Executive Board is authorised, with the consent of the Supervisory Board, to stipulate the details concerning the implementation of the respective conditional capital increase.

-The authorisation to buy back the Company’s own shares was granted to the Company in order, inter alia, to flexibly adjust the equity capital to meet the changing business needs and to be able react to favourable stock market conditions.
-In addition, the acquired shares may be used as consideration when acquiring companies or when making equity investments in companies.
+The authorisation to acquire treasury shares has been granted to the Company in order, among other things, to be able to flexibly adjust equity capital to the respective requirements and to react to favourable stock market situations.
+In addition, the Company may use treasury shares to service the 2021 stock option programme.
+In addition, acquired shares can be used as consideration to acquire companies or interests in companies.

-To the Company’s knowledge, as of 31 December 2020, the following shareholders held more than 10 percent of the Company’s registered share capital:
+To the Company’s knowledge, as of 31 December 2021, the following shareholders held more than 10% of the Company’s registered share capital: